Resources for Small Business Awardees

 NIA makes the following data and animal model resources available to academic researchers and small businesses:

-A knowledge platform for the dissemination of data and analysis to scientists working on preclinical therapy development for Alzheimer's disease (AD).
+A knowledge platform for the dissemination of data and analysis to scientists working on preclinical therapy development for Alzheimer's disease.

-A multicenter consortium established by NIA to develop next-generation animal models for AD research.
+A multicenter consortium established by NIA to develop next-generation animal models for Alzheimer's disease research.

 Colonies of barrier-raised, Specific Pathogen-Free (SPF) rodents specifically for use in aging research, available to investigators at academic and nonprofit research institutions.